-The completeness proof is a normal form argument using finite state descriptions in the style of [4], but the adaptation to basic powers is not trivial, as we must deal with the new frame constraints of Non-emptiness, Consistency and Exhaustiveness.
-The model construction to follow satisfies these constraints.
+Soundness is an easy check.
+The completeness proof is a normal form argument following [?], but the adaptation to basic powers is not trivial, as we must deal with the new frame constraints of Non-emptiness, Consistency and Exhaustiveness.
+The main contribution here is to prove that the model construction satisfies these constraints.
+We outline the key parts of the proof below.